Contrasting Cybin (CLXPF) & Its Rivals

 |32.63%

-This table compares Cybin and its competitors top-line revenue, earnings per share and valuation.
+This table compares Cybin and its rivals top-line revenue, earnings per share (EPS) and valuation.

 |Gross Revenue